CleanCut/rusty_sword_arena/HowToLearnRust.md

 listen to the tutorial and maybe you will learn a little something.
 Learning how to learn Rust will put you on a path that will lead to eventual mastery.
 It is up to you!

+### IDE / Editor

+Big, bloated IDE's can actually be really helpful in learning Rust.
+IDE support is part of the core Rust project, and it is already getting really good.
+Much more than just syntax highlighting, an IDE like IntelliJ will integrate with the compiler and show you type hints, compiler check errors, and all sorts of good stuff inline.

+- Google: Rust _(your favorite IDE)_
+  - Install Rust support
+  - Install TOML support, which is often separate from Rust support ([TOML](https://github.com/toml-lang/toml) is the config file format that Rust uses)
+  - ...wait...
+  - Be amazed at all the helpful auto-complete, etc. that turns on.
+Yay!
+  - Customize your editor to your liking.

 ### Find Answers

 You are always going to have questions.
 Know how to find the answers.